#What is GraphQL

 .

-The code snippets ahead will contain the core parts, in case you’re stuck somewhere, please find the entire working Next.js app with all different clients here.
-If you clone this repository, you will need to create a .env.local file, then add HYGRAPH_URL
+The code snippets ahead will contain the core parts, in case you’re stuck somewhere, please find the final working Next.js app with all different clients here.
+If you want to clone and work with this repository, please create a .env.local

 and HYGRAPH_PERMANENTAUTH_TOKEN